Pelvic Floor Exercises

 During pregnancy and after childbirth, your pelvic floor muscles are lengthened and weakened and as a result can cause incontinence.
 If you strengthen your pelvic floors then you will be helping to prevent or reduce the severity of incontinence.

 In other words; if you perform pelvic floor exercises correctly they can help to protect you from leaking urine during and also after your baby is born.
-Be sure to see how our postnatal exercise program can help you to restore pelvic floor function.
+Be sure to see how our post-baby recovery and exercise program can help you to restore pelvic floor function.

 Where are Your Pelvic Floor Muscles?